Duke Williams (safety)

-Michael "Duke" Williams (born October 15, 1990) is a former American football safety.
-He played college football at Nevada, and was drafted by the Buffalo Bills in the fourth round of the 2013 NFL Draft.
+Michael "Duke" Williams (born October 15, 1990) is an American former professional football safety.
+He played college football at Nevada, and was selected by the Buffalo Bills in the fourth round of the 2013 NFL draft.
 Williams has also played for the Indianapolis Colts.

-High school
+Early life

 Williams attended Hug High School in Reno, Nevada, and played high school football for the Hug Hawks.
 He was a three-sport standout who earned 12 varsity letters in his career in football, basketball and track and field.
 He played both ways as a quarterback and defensive back, and was the Northern Nevada Player of the Year as a senior and a three-time all-state selection as a safety.

 Duke was also an accomplished athlete, he competed for the school's track & field team as a jumper and sprinter.
 He won the 100 meters at the 2009 Northwest Invite, setting a career-best time of 11.34 seconds.
 He won the triple jump at the 2009 Fallon Elks Invitational, with a personal-best jump of 15.20 meters, that ranked in the top 10 in the nation that year.
 He was also a member of the 4 × 100-meter relay team that broke the state record with a time of 41.34 seconds.

 Rated as only a two-star recruit by Rivals.com, his only scholarship offer came from University of Nevada, Reno, which he accepted.